thinzarWendy/PSO_MLP_Optimization/README.md

 # PSO_MLP_Optimization
- This is Weights optimizationfor each connection between the hidden layers of neurons of MLP using PSO.
+ This is Weights optimization for each connection between the hidden layers of neurons of MLP using PSO.